devinterp.optim package

 torch.utils.hooks.RemoveableHandle

-register_state_dict_post_hook(hook: Callable[[Optimizer, Dict[str, Any]], Dict[str, Any] | None], prepend: bool = False) RemovableHandle
+register_state_dict_post_hook(hook: Callable[[Optimizer, dict[str, Any]], dict[str, Any] | None], prepend: bool = False) RemovableHandle

 Register a state dict post-hook which will be called after state_dict() is called.
-It should have the following signature:

 hook(optimizer, state_dict) -> state_dict or None